 I've been writing science fiction for twenty years and I'm not interested in far away futuristic races inhabiting gleaming space stations.
 I like aliens who trip over their weapons and make mistakes.
 Spaceships have to be dirty and constantly breaking down.
 And most importantly the characters have to be real, and afraid, but most of the time having fun or there wouldn't be much point in them putting themsleves in so much danger in the first place.

-I have begun two seperate series' of books.
-One is of three teenagers constantly saving this and other worlds from destruction but who must always be back in time for school and finish their homework - in case their parents and teachers get mad.Just finishing book 3.
+I also have three separate series' of books.
+One is of three teenagers constantly saving this and other worlds from destruction but who must always be back in time for school, and finish their homework.Just finishing book 3.

 There's also a collection of short stories called A Little twist, which as the name suggests, indicates a strange little twist at the end of each.

 My next novel to emerge is called The Book Of Pain and concerns a man cursed to spend eternity alive, and also in hideous agony.
 After more than three hundred years he discovers a way of ridding himself of the curse, but in order for that to happen he must do something unspeakably awful.
 Can he do it?
 Has his humanity been sufficiently perverted?

 The Book of Pain will hit the shelves of Amazon and Smashwords in Jan 2015